BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### **Step B: Prepare Computer**

-Because your computer never holds seeds, you don't need to do the same extensive work securing it as you might have with previous generations of hardware wallets.
+Because your computer never holds seeds, you don't need to do the same extensive work securing it as you might have with previous generations of signing devices.
 However, it's best to use a computer that you're careful with.
-If you have a computer that's not used much, and especially one that's not used for web browsing, that's a good choice[^9].
+If you have a computer that's not used much, and especially one that's not used for web browsing, that's a good choice[^10].

 #### **Step C: Create Multisig**

 #### **Step D: Create Backup Seed on Gordian Seed Tool**

+[iCloud turned off; airplane mode]

+[write SSKR to same MicroSD?]

 #### **Step E: Verify Backup Seed**